Effectivizing Lusin's Theorem: Computing Discontinuous Functions

 \section{Computing Discontinuous Functions}

-Theorem \ref{thm:Weihrauch} shows that it is impossible to compute a discontinuous function $\f(\x)$ just from enumerations of Dedekind cuts for the input $\x$.
+Section \ref{sec:computableanalysis} gives background in computable analysis, including our reasons for using enumerations of Dedekind cuts to name real numbers, rather than fast-converging Cauchy sequences.
+Theorem \ref{thm:Weihrauch} shows that it is impossible to compute a discontinuous function $\f:\R\to\R$ just from enumerations of Dedekind cuts for the input $\x\in\R$.
 However, if we allow ourselves more information about $\x$, then it becomes possible.